gardener/gardener/docs/proposals/31-inplace-node-update.md

 - **Locally attached storage**: Physical machines often have locally attached disks, which cannot be easily moved or re-attached to other machines, unlike network-attached volumes in virtual environments.
 - **Limited interchangeability**: Physical machines are typically larger in size, fewer in number, and not as easily replaced or repurposed as virtual machines, making their replacement more challenging.

+In addition, this process also presents challenges for **virtual machines**, e.g. if the virtual machine type is scarce (in general or because of an ongoing capacity crunch) or if certain scarce resources are connected/attached, e.g. GPUs that may not be available for additional or even replaced machines once released (as other customers are waiting for them).
 To address this, we aim to support new update strategies that do not require the deletion and recreation of nodes when the Kubernetes minor version and/or machine image version is updated, reducing the need for node replacement, especially in environments with limited physical resources.
 Additionally, there are scenarios where users want control over node updates, allowing them to select specific nodes to be updated.
-Our goal is to support a new way to update these dependencies that avoids node deletion and recreation, while also giving users the flexibility to manage updates on particular nodes.
+Our goal is to support a new way to update these dependencies that avoids node deletion and recreation, while also giving users the flexibility to orchestrate (=trigger) updates themselves as they see fit, e.g. after executing custom pre-update checks.

 ### Goals

-- Provide functionality to update the nodes in-place for Kubernetes minor versions and Machine image versions.
+- Provide functionality to update the nodes in-place for Kubernetes minor versions and machine image versions.
 - Two strategies for in-place - `InPlaceUpdate` and `InplaceUpdateOnLabel`.
 - Maximize re-use of the existing functionality from `machine-controller-manager` and [`gardener-node-agent`](https://github.com/gardener/gardener/blob/master/docs/concepts/node-agent.md).